wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.1.20120711 =
+* SlideDecks are no longer rendered in feeds (Even Feedburner!).
+They are shown as a link instead.
+* Updated Twitter icons to reflect logo update
+* Rearranged some localization code
+* Added an option to define a `SLIDEDECK_LICENSE_KEY` constant with your license key in your wp-config file
+* Added a GMT override to the "time ago" calculations for the display of dates in lenses
+* SlideDecks being rendered in iFrames now respect the 'open in same window' option

 = 2.1.20120705 =
 * Added min-width value to Flickr source flyout to fix rendering display in Webkit browsers (Safari/Chrome)
 * Appended to the sort logic.
 If the deck only has one source, we don't sort by date.
 If it has more than one source, we sort by date.